 In the fourth quarter of 2011, we began selling our products in France, Italy and the Benelux region.
 During the second quarter of 2012, we opened a sales office in the United Kingdom and began selling our products there at the beginning of the third quarter.
 A number of European countries, including Germany, Belgium and the United Kingdom, have adopted reductions to their FiTs, Spain announced a suspension of its FiT for new renewable energy projects in January 2012 and Italy concluded its FiT program in July 2013.
-Certain countries, notably Greece and Spain, have proposed or enacted taxes levied on renewable energy.
-These and related developments have significantly impacted the solar industry in Europe and may adversely affect the future demand for the solar energy solutions in Europe.
+Certain countries, notably Greece and Spain, have proposed or enacted taxes levied on renewable energy solutions in Europe.
 The reductions in European tariffs and subsidies and other requirements or incentives, including local content requirements or incentives, have negatively affected and may continue to negatively affect our business, financial condition and results of operations as we seek to increase our sales in Europe.